Bretton Hostel is temporarily closed during the current lockdown period, but we will re-open as soon as possible once the restrictions allow.

-We sincerely hope that your booking will be able to go ahead, but if you, or we, find there is no alternative but to cancel it due to Covid-19, the following terms apply:
+We sincerely hope that your booking will be able to go ahead, but if you, or we, find there is no alternative but to cancel it due to Covid-19 restrictions in place at the time, the following terms apply:

-- If the government imposes a Covid-19 legal restriction and the hostel is required to close, then you can either transfer your booking to another date within 12 months of the date of your original visit or request a refund (less a £25.00 administration fee).
+- If, at the time of your visit, the government has imposed a Covid-19 legal restriction and the hostel is required to close, you can either transfer your booking to another date within 12 months of the date of your original visit or request a refund (less a £20.00 administration fee).

-- If the government imposes a Covid-19 legal restriction limiting the number of people allowed to stay together which is less than the total number you had booked for, then you can either continue with your booking with a discount in price to reflect the reduced number of people staying or transfer your booking to another date within 12 months of your original visit.
+- If, at the time of your visit, the government has imposed a legal restriction that limits the number of people allowed to stay together and this is less than the total number you had booked for, then you can either continue with your booking with a discount in price to reflect the reduced number of people staying or transfer your booking to another date within 12 months of your original visit.

-- If you cannot travel because you have tested positive for Covid-19: There are several holiday insurance packages that cover you for circumstances when either you or the people you are travelling with have been diagnosed with Covid-19 within 14 days of your arrival date, so in these circumstances the standard cancellation terms set out in the Terms and Conditions will apply.
+- If, at the time of your visit, you cannot travel because you have tested positive for Covid-19: There are several holiday insurance packages that cover you for circumstances when either you or the people you are travelling with have been diagnosed with Covid-19 within 14 days of your arrival date.
+In these circumstances the standard cancellation terms (see Terms and Conditions) will apply.